 - An egg is capable of being fertilised for around 12-24 hours after it has been released from its follicle.
 Sperm can live for much longer, around 3-5 days.
 Which means they can lie in wait for a few days, biding their time until the opportunity presents itself for successfully fertilising an egg.
-Therefore, if you are trying to get pregnant it is worthwhile timing sex to coincide a few days on either side of when you have ovulated.
+Therefore, if you are trying to get pregnant, it is worthwhile to time sex to coincide with a few days of when you have ovulated.

 Fertilisation of the egg with a single sperm usually occurs in the fallopian tube and this occurs in the 3rd week of pregnancy.
 It is important that the zygote (single cell) continues to move down towards the uterus, because it starts to divide quickly and the cells to multiply.

 - Fascinating and complex as it all is, ovulation is only one half of the story when it comes to making a baby and getting to 2 weeks of a pregnancy.
 When your partner ejaculates, around 100-300 million sperm are present in his seminal fluid.
 But it only takes one sperm to fertilise your egg and from that precise moment, all the other sperm give up trying.

 - There’s no need to worry if you don't conceive in the first month or more that you start trying.
 It can take a while to get to know your cycles and when your most fertile time is likely to be.
 There is only around a 20% chance of falling pregnant each month and it takes many couples up to 12 months or more to conceive!